MetaMask/metamask-docs/wallet/tutorials/react-dapp-tutorial.md

 description: Beyond getting started, working with the MetaMask API to connect from a React application using Vite.
 ---

+# React Dapp Tutorial

+A follow along tutorial that will get you started connecting to MetaMask within a React dApp.

 ## Table of Contents

 - [Pre Requisites](#pre-requisites)